 Sometimes life happens when you’re in college.
 If you find that you are dealing with personal issues that begin affecting your academic progress, we have trained counselors available to help you find appropriate resources to deal with these issues.
-The SAC is a safe place to come for assistance and we want to support you when life becomes difficult to manage.
+The Advising & Counseling Center is a safe place to come for assistance and we want to support you when life becomes difficult to manage.

 Please see the Campus Save Act page for information on sexual violence, including reporting any sexual violence or stalking on campus.

-Student Advising Center staff, Dr. Bob Lowdermilk, Campus Security, and Steve Woodruff (Title IX Coordinator) are all key points of contact.
+Advising & Counseling Center staff, Campus Security, Dr. Bob Lowdermilk (VP for Student Development), and Mr. Steve Woodruff (Title IX Coordinator & VP for Administrative Services) are all key points of contact.

-The Student Advising Center is located on the top floor of the Whitcomb Student Center
+The Advising & Counseling Center is located on the upper level of the Whitcomb Student Center

 Hours of Operation